Code-Institute-Submissions/declanosullivan-beara-seaview-bed-and-breakfast_OctResub/README.md

 # Beara Seaview Bed & Breakfast

 ## About Project
 The core purpose of this project is to create a website that promotes the featurea and unique offerings of the Beara Searview Bed and Breakfast.
+The building is currently underconstruction so I've used stock images until real images of the completed renovations are available.

 ## UX